Fred and Ginger. Lucy and Desi. Danny and Sandy. Ariel and Eric. William and Kate. Some couples just seem to go together, don't they?

 After all, you'd hate to miss out on the beautiful red Holly fruit!
 It truly adds a whole new layer of elegance to this bushy evergreen shrub and brightens your seasonal landscape.

 If you have the space, why not use both varieties of Holly combinations in your landscape?
-You could use smaller, darker Blue Prince/Blue Princess combo on either end of a long hedge of China Boy/Girl to “open and close” the look.
-Imagine how pretty a mixed arrangement of the high quality evergreen foliage and berries will be in your winter decor.
+You could use a smaller, darker Blue Prince/Blue Princess combo on either end of a long hedge of China Boy/Girl to 'open and close' the look.
+Imagine how pretty a mixed arrangement of high-quality evergreen foliage and berries will be in your winter decor.

 The more Hollies, the better, according to your local bluebirds.
 They consider the bright red Holly berries to be a feast.
 Birds also love the spiky green foliage, which provides a perfect shelter.
 You can really feel good about this wonderful choice.

 We recommend giving single specimens plenty of room to reach their mature height and mature width.
-Far better to enjoy their graceful upright rounded form as it grows naturally, than have to fight against it in a too-tight planting site.
-Don’t make extra work for yourself.
+Far better to enjoy their graceful upright rounded form as they grow naturally, than have to fight against them in a too-tight planting site.
+Don't make extra work for yourself.

 To create a solid screen, plant 3 feet apart on center, measuring from the center of one to the center of the next.
 You could even use a staggered, zig-zagging row to fill in faster.